 14. Ameliorate The Symptoms Of Arthritis

-Some of the compounds in green tea are anti-inflammatory, and there is evidence to suggest their anti-inflammatory effects can improve the symptoms of arthritis.
+Another green tea health benefit: some of the compounds in green tea are anti-inflammatory, and there is evidence to suggest their anti-inflammatory effects can improve the symptoms of arthritis.

 15. Maintain Healthy, Youthful-Looking Skin

 Green tea can prevent wrinkles and the signs of aging because the antioxidants in green tea are able to fight free-radical damage.
 Similarly, the anti-inflammatory properties of green tea can help prevent damage to skin from all sorts of harmful environmental stressors.